dukbong/sideProejct/README.md

 2. In the case of DB drivers ***Oracle, MySQL 8.x, MariaDB, and H***2 can be omitted.
 3. Write SQL queries for multilingual processing.
 4. You can write a SQL query for multilingual processing.
 At this time, there ***must be two columns*** and ***no alias*** should be given to the search column.
-5. Press the Test button to check the results and confirm if they are correct, or rewrite if not.
+5. Press the TEST button to check the results and confirm if they are correct, or rewrite if not.
+6. Select the extension you want to change.
-6. Attach the attachment and press the send button.
+7. Attach the attachment and press the send button.
-7. The download will proceed automatically after some time.
+8. The download will proceed automatically after some time.

 ### How to create an attachment
 The extension of the attached file must be ***zip*** and the attached file must always have a ***root folder***.